Editor#

 My recommended directory structure is:

-πŸ“ your-home-folder
+π your-home-folder

-hello and guess-the-number are individual C projects.
+hello and pi-estimator are individual C projects.

 Now we will create the folder hello for our first program.

-2. Create the folder structure that you like as we discussed before and then hello.
+- Create the folder structure that you like as we discussed before and then - hello.

-6. Click on New File....
+- Click on - New File....
 A file name prompt will be activated.

-8. One of the most basic things we can do with a program is to output some characters to us β€” this is a way of communication between the program and us.
+- One of the most basic things we can do with a program is to output some characters to us β this is a way of communication between the program and us.
 Let us do that.
-Write the following code by hand to get the feeling of different symbols used in C language syntax.
+Write the following code by hand to get the feeling of different symbols used in C language syntax. - Tip - Consider using the US keyboard layout for programming.
+Many symbols like - #,- <,- [,- ;,- :are easier to access.- #include <stdio.h> int main() { puts("Hello!π"); }

 We have written code to control the behavior of a computer.
 This is called source code.

-source code
+Running source code using the terminal#

 Let us try to execute our code.
 We usually start programs by double-clicking on them in the file explorer.
-We will use another approach β€” using the terminal.
+We will use another approach β using the terminal.

-• on Windows: You will probably see that the operating system focus changes again to the editor tab with main.c β€” the same behavior that you would expect when you double-click on the file.
+- To execute it, write: - ./main.c - and press Enter.
+What happened?
+Did you see any output, e.g., Hello!? - on Windows: You will probably see that the operating system focus changes again to the editor tab with - main.cβ the same behavior that you would expect when you double-click on the file.

-• on Linux, macOS: You will probably see an error message that you don’t have the permission to execute the file.
+- on Linux, macOS: You will probably see an error message that you donβt have the permission to execute the file.

-Remember that main.c is a source code and is in a human-readable format.
+main.c is a source code and is in a human-readable format.
 It is not meant to be executed by the computer.
 Computer only understands machine code, so we have to translate our code first.

-skinparam packageStyle rect
+![skinparam packageStyle rect

 package "Text terminal" #DDDDDD {